Does this sound like you during the volleyball season?

 Here’s a possible way to tackle this issue.
 Set aside some specific time during the day when you permit yourself the volleyball distraction.
 I suspect it’s not a good idea to just cut it out cold turkey.

 On a related subject, I realized planning practice takes basically all the time I allow myself to do it.
 By that I mean if I start working on it 2 hours before training it takes 2 hours.
 If I give it 30 minutes it takes 30 minutes.
 This actually has a name.
-To address this situation I don’t start putting together the actual training plan until a certain time each day.
+To address this situation while at Exeter, I didn’t start putting together the actual training plan until a certain time each day.

 That isn’t to say I don’t think about what I wanted to accomplish that session beforehand.
 That process begins pretty much as soon as my last contact with the team ended.
 It’s just that I am more efficient writing up the actual plan itself.